akka/akka-projection/docs/src/main/paradox/grpc.md

 The exclude criteria can be a combination of:

 * `IncludeTags` - include events with any of the given tags
+* `IncludeRegexEntityIds` - include events for entities with entity ids matching the given regular expressions
 * `IncludeEntityIds` - include events for entities with the given entity ids

 The filter is updated with the @apidoc[ConsumerFilter] extension.